Available since: 6.0.0

 &*, it allows the user to access all Pub/Sub channels.

 resetchannels: removes all channel patterns from the list of Pub/Sub channel patterns the user can access.

-+<command>: add this command to the list of the commands the user can call.
-Example:
++<command>: Add the command to the list of commands the user can call.
+Can be used with

 +@<category>: add all the commands in the specified category to the list of commands the user is able to execute.
 Example: